 Where we run into problems is with the “what you already know“ part…

 You see, you can transcribe all day.
-You can learn the changes to a jazz standard straight form the recording.
+You can learn the changes to a jazz standard straight from the recording.
 You can discover and analyze jazz language.
 You can improvise over a jazz play along 1000 times…

 But without breaking this stuff down when you’re practicing music into simple and meaningful exercises and mindfully drilling them over and over, the information will not be there when you need it.